wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 #### Performance forecast graphs

-The performance forecast graphs, throughput, and latency, for the selected execution path, are found below the execution path table in the **Performance Forecast** panel.
+The performance forecast graphs, throughput, and latency, for the selected execution path, are found below the execution path table in the **Performance Forecast** pane.

 ![Performance graphs](../assets/img/references/performance-analysis/performance-graphs.png){.cInlineImage-half}